NilsGhes/DesignPatterns/README.md

 #Decorator Design Pattern

 Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+#Abstract Factory

+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+#Factory Method

+Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to the subclasses.

+#Simple Factory // not a Design Pattern

+A simple way to decouple your clients from concrete classes.